← 0xkazwriting

 Al Reem Island has its own water supply and district cooling infrastructure — including a 57,000-refrigerant-ton cooling plant serving the Shams development.

-But here is the structural weak point.
+But here is the weak point.

 Not the towers.
 Not the mall.
 Not the view.